eya-abid/Project-Degrees-That-Pay-You-Back/README.md

 This project assumes familiarity with standard tidyverse tools for R. While not required, it would also be helpful to have a prior understanding of clustering unsupervised data with k-means.

-The dataset used in this project is made available here by the Wall Street Journal.
+The dataset used in this project is made available here: http://online.wsj.com/public/resources/documents/info-Degrees_that_Pay_you_Back-sort.html?mod=article_inline by the Wall Street Journal.